burakbudanur/gendocstring/README.md

 ## Usage

+Usage is very simple.
+You just (1)run the container for the model inference server and (2)install extension in vscode and use.

+#### (1) Run the container for the model inference server

+1. If you have GPU machine : `docker run -it -d --gpus 0 -p 5000:5000 graykode/ai-docstring`, after installing [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
+2. If you have only CPU : `docker run -it -d -p 5000:5000 graykode/ai-docstring`

+#### (2) Install extension in vscode and use

 Cursor must be on the line directly below the definition to generate full auto-populated docstring

 -   Press enter after opening docstring with triple quotes (`"""` or `'''`)